 All job postings (paid or unpaid) that require more verifications than the standard background check will include language identifying the need for all individuals (including current University employees) to undergo a background check appropriate to the position's responsibilities.
 All offers of employment to new hires of the University will be made contingent upon the results of the background check.
-If a current employee applies for a position that requires a non-standard background check, the offer for the new position will be contingent upon the results of the background check all unpaid positions will be contingent upon the results of the background check or verified successful results from Pennsylvania criminal history check via Pennsylvania State Police website, Pennsylvania Department of Public Welfare website and an FBI criminal history report clearance via the Pennsylvania Department of Public Welfare website.
+If a current employee applies for a position that requires a non-standard background check, the offer for the new position will be contingent upon the results of the background check or verified successful results from Pennsylvania criminal history check via Pennsylvania State Police website.
+Pennsylvania Department of Public Welfare child abuse clearance via the Pennsylvania Department of Public Welfare website and an FBI criminal history report clearance via the Cogent Applicant Fingerprint Registration System website.
 Individuals should review the information concerning completion of background checks described in Penn State Information for Completing PA Publicly Available Background Checks.